spdaly73/gcp-az-vpn-ha/README.md

 - Current: v0.1

 #### Misc
 I'm a little surpised that I didn't find an Azure VPN module in the Terraform Registry, so I'm considering creating one for my next 'project'.
-For now, I'm using the base resource blocks; see comments in main.tf for further banter/nonsense.
+For now, I'm using the base Azure RM resource blocks; see comments in main.tf for further banter/nonsense.